dhgarcia/dhgarcia.github.io/research.md

 ##### Ethical Issues in Robotics.

 I am also interested in the ethical issues of using robots and robot ethics.
-I'm co-organizing a workshop at on [Social Robots in Therapy](https://sites.google.com/view/srec18/home) with a focus on autonomy and ethical challenges.
+I'm co-organizing a workshop at the 13th ACM / IEEE International Conference on Human-Robot Interaction (HRI 2018) on [Social Robots in Therapy](https://sites.google.com/view/srec18/home) with a focus on autonomy and ethical challenges.
 The workshop aims at understanding how increasing the autonomy of robots might affect therapies as well as the design and ethical challenges of health-care robots.

 ## [](#projects)Research Projects